 Sets res to the non-negative content of the entries in vec.
-The content of a length zero vector is defined to be zero. §10. fmpz_mat
+The content of a zero vector, including the case when the length is zero, is defined to be zero.

+§10. fmpz_mat

 Matrices over ${\bf Z}$

 The fmpz_mat_t data type represents dense matrices of multiprecision integers, implemented using fmpz vectors.